WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Gating Strategy for Binary and Continuous Endpoints

-Next, we show that there exists at least one \( x_\alpha \in [0, n] \) such that \( k(x_\alpha) < 0\), ensuring that borrowing improves predictive performance at some value of \( x \).
-The complete proof is provided in Supplement Section C.

-This result forms the foundation of a practical, pre-specified rule for borrowing decisions based on the observed number of successes $x$ in the concurrent control group.
-Given \( n_h \), \( x_h \), and \( n \), the thresholds \( x_L^* \) and \( x_U^* \) that define the borrowing region can be computed numerically before trial implementation.
-This is achieved by evaluating $WAIC_B(w_h=0, D, D_h)$ and $WAIC(w_h=1, D, D_h)$ across all possible values of $x$, and identifying the smallest and larges $x$ for which borrowing improves predictive performance.
-Theoretical results confirm that the borrowing region is always a single connected interval rather than a disjoint subset of outcomes.
-Researchers can then refer to a straightforward and interpretable decision table to determine whether to borrow.
+This result provides the foundation for a simple and practical gating rule: the borrowing region is always a single connected interval rather than a disjoint subset of possible outcomes. \xx Given \( n_h \), \( x_h \), and \( n \), the thresholds \( x_L^* \) and \( x_U^* \) defining the borrowing region $G=\Omega \setminus \Omega_0$ can be computed numerically before trial implementation.
+Specifically, this is done by evaluating $\mathrm{WAIC}_B(0, D, D_h)$ and $\mathrm{WAIC}_B(1, D, D_h)$ across all possible values of $x$, and identifying the smallest and largest $x$ for which borrowing improves predictive performance.

-Next we demonstrate the WOW gating strategy as a pre-processing step for two dynamic borrowing methods: the SAM prior and EB-rMAP prior.
-While we focus on these specific methods for illustration, it is important to emphasize that the WOW approach is method-agnostic and can be applied before any borrowing procedure, whether fixed or adaptive.

-Figure~\ref{fig:SAM and EB binary} displays the borrowing regions and weight profiles for the SAM and EB-rMAP priors across varying historical sample sizes \( n_h \in \{75, 150, 600\} \).
-In each case, the historical control group is assumed to have a response rate of 0.4, yielding \( x_h = n_h \times 0.4 \) responders.
-For the concurrent control group, we fix the sample size at \( n = 150 \).
-For the WOW gating procedure, the identified borrowing regions $[x_L, x_U]$ are [43,78], [46,74], and [49,71] for $n_h=75, 150$, and $600$, respectively.
-As the size of the historical dataset increases, the borrowing region becomes narrower, reflecting greater confidence in the external data and a stricter threshold for compatibility with the concurrent control data.
-In contrast, smaller historical sample sizes yield broader borrowing regions, permitting borrowing across a wider range of observed outcomes in the current trial.